By Phil Wilkinson-Jones | Monday, October 24th 2022

 No, Three doesn’t have any wifi hotspots of its own.
 But customers can access Virgin Media’s wifi hotspots on the London Underground.

 EE doesn’t have any of its own wifi hotspots.
-In the past, some EE contracts have included the use of BT wifi hotspots, so some customers may find they still have free access.
+But, eligible customers get Wi-Fi at over 100 London Undergound stations provided by Virgin Media.
 The EE wifi app is no longer available to download, but if you already have it, then you can still use it to get online.
+You can also connect directly from the Wi-Fi section on your phone’s settings app.
 A monthly data limit of 3GB applies.

-No, Tesco Mobile doesn’t operate a network of wifi hotspots.
-Tesco Mobile runs on the O2 network, and O2 hotspots are free for everyone to use.
+No, Tesco Mobile doesn’t operate a network of wifi hotspots..